 The aim of the expansion is to attract global talent in STEM subjects to come work in the UK and contribute to the science and research sector.
-The Home Office has indicated that they are re-branding the existing route to recognise this objective.
+The Home Office has indicated that it is re-branding the existing route to emphasise this objective.

 Individuals will initially be issued with a three year visa and will be eligible for indefinite leave to remain at the end of the three years, giving them a permanent right to reside in the UK.
-They can bring dependants (spouses and children) with them who will have full access to the labour market.
+They will be able to bring dependants (spouses and children) with them who will have full access to the labour market.

-There will be no minimum salary threshold that the applicant will have to meet, and the visa is not tied to any specific job – the individual does not need to secure a job offer before arriving in the UK.
+There will be no minimum salary threshold that the applicant will have to meet, and the status is not tied to a specific job – the individual will not have to secure a job offer before arriving in the UK.

 Additionally, the route is available to all nationalities, and the Home Office has stated that the route will be launched regardless of the terms of the UK leaving the EU.

 What is the Exceptional Talent visa and what will change?